New video emerges of abducted college students in Nigeria

 Another student, Zainab Umar, told CNN that her roommate was also spotted in the video

-An aide to President Muhammadu Buhari on Saturday released a statement applauding the "early response of the military which led to the rescue of 180 students including eight staff members" and demanded the safe release of the other students.
+An aide to President Muhammadu Buhari on Saturday released a stateme